cea-sec/openwec/doc/protocol.md

 </xs:complexType>
 ```

 `Version` is a GUID which changes each time the Subscription is modified.
+It must be unique for each subscription.
 `Envelope` must contain a `SubscribeMsg`.

 The client then needs to extracts those `SubscribeMsg`.